gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     	});
 	});

+This is a very simple test that makes sure when we initialise our view object it creates an `el` element with and Id of `right-now`.
 And the code to make this pass is:

 	'use strict';